 .

+Figure 1.
+Map of the study area

 2.2 Sampling procedure and Sample size

 Proportionate sampling method was used to determine the number of respondents from purposively sampled wards, while simple random sampling techniques were used to obtain the respondents from the two wards.
 The study incorporated one hundred and twenty (120) respondents.